 Faculty Coordinator, Marketing Option

-A Student-Designed Option in Business Administration is available for those students whose interests are not fully satisfied by any of the other currently available options in Business Administration.
-Students desiring a self-designed option must submit to the Faculty Coordinator a standard written proposal describing their objectives and intended program of study.
+A Student-Designed Option in Business Administration is available for those whose interests are not fully satisfied by any of the other currently available options in Business Administration.
+If you desire a self-designed option you must submit to the Faculty Coordinator a standard written proposal describing your objectives and intended program of study.
 After approval by the Faculty Coordinator, the proposal must receive approval from the Undergraduate Programs Office in Paul College.
-The Faculty Coordinator is Dr. Carole K. Barnett (firstname.lastname@example.org), 862-3307, Office: 360L).
+The Faculty Coordinator is Dr. Carole K. Barnett (firstname.lastname@example.org), 603.862.3307, Paul College Office 360L.

-Students considering this option should begin to plan for it no later than the second semester of their Sophomore year.
-The formal application deadline is October 15 of a student’s Junior year; students must have a cumulative grade point average of at least 3.0.
+If you are considering this option you should begin to plan for it no later than the second semester of your Sophomore year.
+The formal application deadline is October 15 of a your Junior year; you must have a cumulative grade point average of at least 3.0.